First Main Report Project

 Discipline: Biodiversity, sustainability sciences.

-– Guyatt (United Nations PRME Working Group on Sustainability Mindset): “Beyond data: the behavioral factors that slow down virtuous investments by investors”.
+– D. Guyatt (United Nations PRME Working Group on Sustainability Mindset): “Beyond data: the behavioral factors that slow down virtuous investments by investors”.

 Issue: Which factors lead companies to engage or not in investment congruent with ecological transition?